compmetagen/strainest/cwl/README.rst

 i) alignment of metagenomic reads on the reference database suing bowtie2; ii) conversion of the sam file into bam, sorting and indexing;
 iii) estimation of the relative abundace of strains using the "strainest est" subcommand.
+The workflow assumes that the bowtie2-indexed referece database exists, with basename ""reference_basename" and located in th e"reference_dir" diectory.
 The containerized version of the software is automatically downloaded from the compmetagen repository on Docker Hub and run locally.
 For this reason, a working internet connection and a running installation of docker is needed.
-The strainest.cwl workflow uses relative paths to locate the paths for the individual tools, and assumes that they are located in a directory "../tools" from the path where it is located.
+The strainest.cwl workflow uses relative paths to locate the cwl-wrappers of the individual tools, and assumes that they are located in a directory "../tools" from the path where the workflow is located.
 If you want to move it around, build a self contained version the command "cwltool --pack strainest.cwl > strainest-pack.cwl".

 For details of how to run a CWL pipeline and on the CWL implementations on the